 If your tub and your sink and your toilet are all sluggish, you're not dealing with five separate clogs.
 You almost certainly have a main sewer line problem.
 The branches all flow into the same line — and if that line is restricted, everything upstream slows down.

-This is the textbook moment to call a plumber.
+This is the textbook moment to call a drain pro.
 A cable in the right hands clears it fast, and a camera inspection can tell you why it happened in the first place.

 2. Sewer Smell Inside the House